letsgogeeky/letsgogeeky/README.md

 ## Hello, This is Ramy

-I'm a senior software engineer (backend) @ IQVIA, I work on building software to ingest and analyze research datasets that later get used in medical research.
+I'm a senior software engineer @ IQVIA, I work on building software to ingest and analyze research datasets that later get used in medical research.
 I Studied Computer Science, and I'm currently

 <!---